BernardTatin/int-maths/MANUAL.md

         (V, bool)
   ```

-- **Explain**: Compute the difference between two integers of the same size
+- **Returns**: Compute the difference between two integers of the same size and a boolean telling if overflow occurs.
+When overflow, the computed value is not accurate and the boolean is false.

 - ***Example***: